 This edition of Prime TV’s history of New Zealand television looks at 50 years of entertainment.
 The smorgasbord of music, comedy and variety shows ranges from 60s pop stars to Popstars, from the anarchy of Blerta to the anarchy of Telethon, from Radio with Pictures to Dancing with the Stars.
 Music television moves from C’mon and country, to punk and hip hop videos.
 Comedy follows the formative Fred Dagg and Billy T, through to Eating Media Lunch and 7 Days.
 A roll call of New Zealand entertainers muse on seeing Kiwis laugh, sing and shimmy on the small screen.

-Hamilton born Kimbra Lee Johnson has been singing in public since she was 10 years old.
-At 12, she featured as a wannabe pop star on kids' TV show What Now; two years later, she came second in the Rockquest schools' music competition.
+Hamilton born Kimbra Lee Johnson was singing in public at age 10.
+At 12, she featured as a wannabe pop star on kids' TV show What Now.
+Two years later she came second in the Rockquest schools' music competition.
 After winning Juice TV's Breakthrough video award in 2007, she was signed by an Australian management company.
-In 2011, she sang on Gotye's global hit 'Somebody I Used to know'.
-Her own debut album followed soon after.
-It won six gongs at the 2012 NZ Music Awards.
-Kimbra makes her big screen acting debut in musical Daffodils, set for release in March 2019.
+In 2011 she sang on Gotye's global hit 'Somebody I Used to Know'.
+Her debut album Vows won six gongs at the 2012 NZ Music Awards.
+Kimbra relocated to Los Angeles for follow-up The Golden Echo.
+Primal Heart landed in 2018.
+Kimbra made her acting debut in 2019 musical Daffodils.

 Kimbra's second single, the jazz inflected 'Simply on my Lips', was recorded when the future pop star was 16 and still at school.
 The starkly simple black and white video was directed and animated by Joel Kefali (later one half of award-winning video team Special Problems).
 It placed Kimbra with her guitar in the corner of a room, whose walls became a canvas for Kefali's line drawings.
 The result won the Best Breakthrough category at the 2007 Juice TV awards.
 Within months, Kimbra had signed an international management contract and relocated to Melbourne.